JumpyJay/threadnest-backend/README.md

 Things you may want to cover:

-to start up the local api server "rails server" in bash
+to start up the local api server "rails server" in bash in file directory